Role of the RA

 *When choosing the interview date/time, candidates must also leave the same day/time available for the following week in the event that UConn closes due to inclement weather.

-- All candidates who attended the initial interview will be notified of their status during the week of February 24.
+- All candidates who attended the initial interview will be notified of their status on March 16, 2021.

 Students Campus Changing